What is Sthan?

 RERA is a single central act, but it is administered by a separate authority in every state — and those authorities have diverged enough that a developer who knows one state's rules cannot assume they apply in the next.
 For a single-state builder, that's manageable.
 For anyone expanding across state lines, the differences in quarterly reporting, certification, and penalties are exactly the sort of thing that produces an avoidable notice.
 This guide compares three of the most active regimes — Maharashtra's MahaRERA, Gujarat's GujRERA, and Karnataka RERA — as they stand in 2026, citing each authority's own rules where possible.
 Treat it as an orientation, not legal advice; verify the live position on each official portal before you act.

-Why per-state differences matter
+Why do per-state differences matter?

 The spine of RERA is national — register before marketing, ring-fence buyers' money in a project account, disclose honestly and deliver, keep progress updated.
 But the implementation details that consume a developer's time are set per state: which form the quarterly update takes, how soon after quarter-end it's due, who has to certify it, and what happens when you're late.
 Those are precisely the variables that differ across Maharashtra, Gujarat and Karnataka, and getting them wrong in a new state is a common, expensive mistake.